-zones. this type of manure is not as rich in nitrogen as many other types; however, the high ammonia levels can burn plants when the fresh manure is directly applied. composted cow manure, on the other hand, can provide numerous benefits to the garden.
+The use of cattle manure, or cow dung, in the garden is a popular practice in many rural areas.
+This type of manure is not as rich in nitrogen as many other types; however, the high ammonia levels can burn plants when the fresh manure is directly applied.
+Composted cow manure, on the other hand, can provide numerous benefits to the garden.

-composted cattle manure adds significant amounts of organic material to the soil. with the addition of cow manure fertilizer, you can improve the overall health of your soil and produce healthy, vigorous plants.
+Composted cattle manure adds significant amounts of organic material to the soil.
+With the addition of cow manure fertilizer, you can improve the overall health of your soil and produce healthy, vigorous plants. [external_footer]